 Only 23 per cent of African enterprises can access loans or credit lines compared to 46 per cent for non-African developing countries.
 Still, even this 23 per cent can only access loans at interest rates that are 5–6 per cent higher than their counterparts in other regions globally.
 Moreover, these high-interest rates often come with forbidding collateral requirements.

 Financial access challenge is especially an issue for small and medium enterprises (SMEs) since banks usually target large enterprises.
-Domestic financial institutions rarely prioritise meeting the financing needs of SMEs.
+Domestic financial institutions rarely prioritize meeting the financing needs of SMEs.
 Nevertheless, there are ways in which governments could collaborate with the private sector to improve the financial infrastructure and boost African trade.

 Consequently, the private sector must explore innovative and mutually beneficial ways of addressing the hurdles against access to credit for SMEs.
 For instance, SMEs and the private sector could use value chain financing and asset leasing to overcome the collateral challenge.

 Agricultural sectors in Ghana and Mozambique have successfully used value-chain finance.
-This model involves input suppliers offering inputs, including fertilisers, on credit to farmers or members of an agricultural cooperative with the understanding that they will repay after harvesting.
+This model involves input suppliers offering inputs, including fertilizers, on credit to farmers or members of an agricultural cooperative with the understanding that they will repay after harvesting.

 Regional development finance institutions may also play an essential role in improving SMEs’ access to financing since their operations are often funded by governments and development agencies, allowing them to provide loans at a cheaper cost.